Beth Wilkinson: Michael Flynn case

 In June 2020, Wilkinson represented Federal Judge Emmet G. Sullivan before the United States Court of Appeals for the District of Columbia Circuit, which was concerned with resolving former National Security Advisor Michael Flynn's petition for writ of mandamus in a criminal proceeding against General Flynn.
 As the trial judge, Sullivan didn't immediately grant a United States Department of Justice request to drop criminal charges against Flynn, subsequent to Flynn's guilty plea, but instead appointed retired United States District Judge John Gleeson as an Amicus curiae, "friend of the court," and scheduled an oral argument on government's motion.
 Before the hearing, the Washington Post described Sullivan's hiring of an attorney as a "rare step that adds to this criminal case's already unusual path".
 On June 24, the DC Circuit court panel granted Flynn's petition in a 2-1 ruling, "direct[ing] the district court to grant the government's Rule 48(a) motion to dismiss ... [and] vacat[ing] the district court's order appointing an amicus as moot," with Judge Rao writing for the majority and Judge Wilkins dissenting, and the panel unanimously denied the request that the case be reassigned to another judge.

 While initially a loss for Wilkinson, the DC Circuit court agreed to re-hear the case again pursuant to an en banc hearing.
 Ultimately, the DC Circuit on August 31 reversed the panel's decision, denied Flynn's counsel request for a writ of mandamus and denied the request to assign the case to a different judge, allowing Sullivan to rule on the Justice Department motion to drop or uphold the prosecution.
 A substantial win for Wilkinson, the Judges Karen Henderson, a George W. Bush appointee and Neomi Rao, a Donald Trump appointee dissented in the 8-2 decision.
 The two judges who ruled in favor of Flynn in June, Rao and Henderson, also reversed their earlier position that the case should not be taken from Sullivan and assigned to another judge in their dissent.

 Washington Football Team

 In July 2020, Wilkinson was hired to investigate claims of sexual harassment and other workplace-related misconduct within the Washington Football Team, an American football organization belonging to the National Football League (NFL).
 The investigation was initially overseen by team owner Daniel Snyder before the NFL took over the following month.
 It was concluded in July 2021, with an oral report given to the league that led to the team being fined $10 million after several incidents of sexual harassment, bullying, and intimidation were found to be commonplace under Snyder's ownership.

 Personal

+Wilkinson was previously married to Timothy Ogilvie.
+The marriage ended in divorce.
 She married David Gregory, former moderator of NBC News' Meet the Press, in June 2000.
 They have three children.
 Her husband practices Judaism while she is a Methodist.